OYIon/LiveSharp/README.md

 ### 'livesharp.rules' file

-This file contains all the information LiveSharp uses to work with your application.
+This file is located in your project root directory.
 By default it contains only one line:
 ```
 *
 ```